Ian Baker-Finch: Early life

-Professional golf career
+Professional career

+Australian and European Tours

 Baker-Finch turned professional in 1979.
 He credits Jack Nicklaus as his greatest influence, saying that he based his game on Nicklaus' book, Golf My Way.

 Baker-Finch began his professional career on the PGA Tour of Australasia, winning his first professional tournament, the New Zealand Open, in 1983.
 That victory earned him an entry to The Open Championship in 1984.
 He would make headlines by taking the 36-hole lead, holding onto the lead after three rounds but then shooting a disastrous last round 79 to finish ninth, much in the manner of Bobby Clampett who had endured a similar collapse two years previously.

 Baker-Finch joined the European Tour, winning the 1985 Scandinavian Enterprise Open and finishing in the top-20 on the order of merit in both 1985 and 1986.
 At the same time he continued to play in Australasia in the Northern Hemisphere winter, picking up several further tournament titles there and occasionally played on the Japan Golf Tour.

+PGA Tour

 Baker-Finch first played on the PGA Tour as an invitee in 1985 and began to do so regularly in 1989, having qualified for tour membership by finishing third in the 1988 World Series of Golf.
 He won his first PGA Tour title at the 1989 Southwestern Bell Colonial, gaining him a two-year exemption on Tour.
-In 1990, he finished 16th on the PGA Tour money list, on the strength of three runner-up finishes and two third-places.
+In 1990, he finished 16th on the PGA Tour money list, on the strength of three runner-up finishes and two third-place finishes.

 Despite his steady career, with wins on four continents, including Asia, Baker-Finch was not generally counted as a member of the elite group of international golfers.
 When he won the 1991 Open Championship at Royal Birkdale, closing with a 64-66 to beat Mike Harwood by two strokes, he was considered a surprise champion.
 He had three other runner-up finishes that year as well and again qualified for the Tour Championship with a 13th-place finish on the money list.
-He ranked briefly in the top-10 of the Official World Golf Ranking that year.
+He ranked briefly in the top 10 of the Official World Golf Ranking that year.

 Baker-Finch had a 10-year exemption from the PGA Tour for his Open Championship win, leaving him exempt until 2001.
 He achieved a runner-up finish in The Players Championship in 1992, but otherwise never came close to contending on the PGA Tour again.
 He picked up wins in Australia in 1992 and 1993 but his form then went into a steep and accelerating decline.
 He began to lose confidence in his game and tinkered with his swing often.
 His last top-10 finish on the PGA Tour was a tie for 10th in the 1994 Masters Tournament.